 California doesn’t require that an employer provide workers with paid holidays off, nor does it require that employees be given the day off for a particular holiday.

-If you believe that your employer has wronged you and withheld wages during the holidays, our team at Hennig Ruiz & Singh, PC is here to help you.
-Our Los Angeles employment law attorneys have been helping workers throughout Southern California obtain the compensation they deserve after being wronged by their employer.
+If you believe that your employer has wronged you and withheld wages during the holidays, our team at Hennig Kramer Ruiz & Singh, LLP is here to help you.
+Our attorneys have been helping workers throughout Southern California obtain the compensation they deserve after being wronged by their employer.
 We can analyze your case and help you determine the best course of action.